hms-dbmi/gehlenborglab-website/_members/sehi-lyi.md

 start: February 2020
 end:
 ---
-Sehi L’Yi received his PhD in Computer Science and Engineering at Seoul National University, where he studied Information Visualization and Human-Computer Interaction under the supervision of Dr. Jinwook Seo.
-His doctoral research includes designing and implementing visual analytics tools for bioinformaticians and helping people to effectively compare information using visualization techniques.
-In the HIDIVE lab, he is working on HiGlass project, which is a web-based viewer for genome interaction maps.
+Sehi L’Yi is an interdisciplinary researcher focusing on human-centered biomedical data visualization.
+His postdoctoral research has focused on building visualization tools to help a broad range of people interact with complex and large-scale biomedical data, including genomics, epigenomics, and electric health records (EHR) data.
+He received several major academic awards, including NIH K99/R00 Pathway to Independence Award, Best Paper Honorable Mention (Top 5%) at IEEE VIS 2024, and Best Abstract Award (Top 1) at ISMB BioVis 2021.
+Before joining the HIDIVE Lab, he received a PhD in Computer Science and Engineering from Seoul National University with the supervision of Dr. Jinwook Seo at the Human—Computer Interaction Lab.